Loongson-neuq/blog/content/post/week070/index.md

 }
 ```

-## Post-order traversal of a binary tree
+## Preorder traversal of a binary tree
 ```rust
 enum BinaryTree<'a, T> {
     Leaf(&'a T),